 Sleep like royalty in the Charles I Suite, where the namesake sovereign slumbered before a battle in the 1640s.
 With a king-size bed and a comfy sofa bed, the Junior Suites have room for the whole family, even four-legged family members can stay here.

 The indoor pool area has the feel of a Victorian bath house with metal pillars supporting a raised walkway and a retractable glass roof for sunny Cotswolds summers.
 At the end of the 13-metre, heated pool, there’s a steamy spa bath for deep relaxation during kid-free hours (there are specific pool times for water-babies; from 9am-10:30am and 4pm to 5:30pm daily).

-Set within three acres of tranquil gardens, the spa includes saunas for both sexes, a eucalyptus-scented steam room, nail studio and both single and double treatment rooms.
-As well as individual treatments (facials, massages and specialised scrubs), the spa offers personal-training sessions, nutritional advice and all-out spa days, with lunch from the Bar and Grill menu at the Spa Kitchen & Bar.
-The menu includes fruit-filled smoothies and veggie-laden meals; but don’t worry, this isn’t a healthier-than-thou kind of place: wine, beer and puddings can be ordered too.
+Set within three acres of tranquil gardens, the spa includes saunas for both sexes, a eucalyptus-scented steam room, heated pool, Jacuzzi, nail studio and both single and double treatment rooms.
+As well as individual and couples treatments (facials, massages and specialised scrubs), the spa offers personal-training sessions, nutritional advice and all-out spa days, with lunch from the Bar and Grill menu at the Spa Kitchen.
+There's fruit-filled smoothies and veggie-laden meals; but don’t worry, this isn’t a healthier-than-thou kind of place: wine, beer and puddings can be ordered too.